Open Registration for the 2018 Shoreline West tour begins

 The ride along Beach Drive to HARBOR SPRINGS will take you past some wonderful summer homes.
 HARBOR SPRINGS hosts a wonderful combination of good restaurants, tasteful art galleries, interesting architecture, a large marina and a bike shop.

 Saturday, August 11: Harbor Springs to Mackinaw City

 You will ride for 20 miles through one of Michigan's most scenic drives, the historic and protected "Tunnel of the Trees."

 CROSS VILLAGE has the historic Leggs Inn.
 Look at the gardens and view of lighthouses and islands in back.

 When you see the towers of the Mackinac Bridge peeking above the trees you know you are close to your destination.

 Enjoy the last few miles as you complete your trip to MACKINAW CITY.

-If you are riding the bus back to Montague or Traverse City you will not have enough time to experience Mackinac Island.
+If you are riding the bus back to Montague or Traverse City you will not have enough time to experience Mackinac Island after the tour.
 The bus back to TRAVERSE CITY and MONTAGUE will leave at 2 pm SHARP!